Responsibility for the September 11 attacks: Identifying the hijackers

 Various items of evidence were found in vehicles left behind at the airports, in luggage that did not make it onto the flights, and at the crash scenes.
 A rental car belonging to the hijackers was found at Boston's Logan International Airport, which contained an Arabic language flight manual and documents from Huffman Aviation in Florida.
-There, investigators found Mohamed Atta and Marwan al-Shehhi's previous address in Hamburg, Germany.
+There, investigators found Atta and Marwan al-Shehhi's previous address in Hamburg, Germany.
 Nawaf al-Hazmi's 1988 blue Toyota Corolla was found on September 12 in Dulles International Airport's hourly parking lot.
-Inside the vehicle, authorities found a letter written by Mohamed Atta, maps of Washington, D.C., and New York City, a cashier's check made out to a Phoenix flight school, four drawings of a Boeing 757 cockpit, a box cutter-type knife, and a page with notes and phone numbers.
+Inside the vehicle, authorities found a letter written by Atta, maps of Washington, D.C. and New York City, a cashier's check made out to a Phoenix flight school, four drawings of a Boeing 757 cockpit, a box cutter-type knife, and a page with notes and phone numbers.

 In New York City, a passport belonging to Satam al-Suqami was found by a passerby before the towers collapsed, and given to a NYPD detective.
 The passports of two of the hijackers of Flight 93 were also found intact at the crash site.

 Abu Jandal, who served as bin Laden's chief bodyguard for years, confirmed the identity of seven hijackers as al-Qaeda members during interrogations with the FBI on September 17.
 He had been jailed in a Yemeni prison since 2000.

 On September 27, 2001, the FBI released photos of the 19 hijackers, along with information about the possible nationalities and aliases of many.

 Assigning responsibility

-For several months following the September 11 attacks, no one, nor any group, claimed responsibility for the attacks, so the primary responsibility fell solely upon the hijackers, all of whom were killed and all of whom left no message or any claim of responsibility, explaining why they had carried out the attacks.
-As the media covered the 9/11 attacks unfolding, many quickly speculated that bin Laden was behind the attacks.
+For several months following the September 11 attacks, no one claimed responsibility for the attacks.
+As such, primary responsibility initially fell solely upon the hijackers, all of whom were killed leaving no message, claim of responsibility, or explanation.
+As the media covered the attacks unfolding, many quickly speculated that bin Laden was behind the attacks.
 On the day of the attacks, the National Security Agency intercepted communications that pointed to bin Laden, as did German intelligence agencies.
 This helped rule out other immediate suspects, such as Croatian nationalists, who had planted a bomb in Grand Central Terminal on September 10, 1976.

 Authorities in the United States and Britain also obtained electronic intercepts, including telephone conversations and electronic bank transfers, which indicate that Mohammed Atef, a bin Laden deputy, was a key figure in the planning of the 9/11 attacks.
 Intercepts were also obtained that revealed conversations that took place days before September 11 between bin Laden and an associate in Pakistan.
 In those conversations, the two referred to "an incident that would take place in America on, or around, September 11" and they discussed potential repercussions.
 In another conversation with an associate in Afghanistan, bin Laden discussed the "scale and effects of a forthcoming operation."
-These conversations did not specifically mention the World Trade Center or Pentagon, or other specifics.
+These conversations did not specifically mention the World Trade Center or the Pentagon, or other specifics.